24/7 Emergency Vet in Decatur

-At Fairview Hospital for Animals we work in conjunction with five other veterinary practices in Decatur to provide our patients access to emergency pet care any time of day or night.
-A doctor from the on-call practice is available to return your call and address your concerns about your pet.
-Sometimes a doctor can tell if your pet’s illness can wait until normal business hours and will advise you on how to care for your pet until then.
-If your pet needs immediate care, the on-call veterinarian will meet you at his or her veterinary clinic to provide the emergency care your pet needs.
+At Fairview Hospital for Animals we work in conjunction with five other veterinary practices in Decatur to provide our patients access to emergency vet care any time of day or night.
+A veterinarian from the on-call practice is available to return your call and address your concerns about your pet.
+Sometimes a veterinarian can tell if your pet’s illness can wait until normal business hours and will advise you on how to care for your pet until then.
+If your pet needs immediate care, the on-call veterinarian will meet you at his or her animal hospital to provide the emergency care your pet needs.
 Please don’t hesitate to contact us if your pet is having trouble breathing, walking, keeping food down, or they’re unable to urinate.

 Sometimes it’s hard to tell if your pet needs emergency veterinary care because they can’t tell you how they feel.
 Some of the signs your loyal companion needs immediate treatment include: